Information for parents or guardians

 - On site doctors' surgery

-Student checklist - has your child done the following?
+Student checklist - has your son or daughter done the following?

-Your child will need somewhere to live when they study with us during their first year - help them explore their UWE Bristol accommodation options.
+Your son/daughter will need somewhere to live when they study with us during their first year - help them explore their UWE Bristol accommodation options.

 Attending a UWE Bristol Open Day is an important step in the preparation process for starting university.

-Ensure your child has read and understands the terms and conditions of their chosen accommodation.
+Ensure your son/daughter has read and understands the terms and conditions of their chosen accommodation.

-The Residents' guide includes useful information to help your child prepare for the transition to living in their new accommodation.
+The Residents' guide includes useful information to help your son/daughter prepare for the transition to living in their new accommodation.

 - Encourage your son or daughter to become more independent as September approaches.